Thursday 17th October

-This journey was with Rosemary and Bob – our new boating buddies – and we had a lovely cruise along the River Calder.
+This journey was with Rosemary and Bob, our new boating buddies that we met here and we had a lovely cruise along the River Calder.

 When we got to Brighouse the lock gate was open ready for us by the lovely John and Cathy, and we both moored up alongside them in the Brighouse Basin.
 The moorings here are 14 days, rings to moor up on and the services include a rubbish point, Elsan and a water point.
 There are also plenty of mooring space just past the basin, right outside Sainsbury’s.

 It’s a lovely town, with plenty of shops and pubs to choose from.
 The first one we went in was called The Crafty Fox.
 This was a really friendly little pub and had a good selection of beers to choose from – well worth a visit.

 We were moored here for about 10 days and we loved it.
 I went home to Derby for a few days and left Paul and Tilly on the boat.
 Our new friend John very kindly sorted some problems out in our kitchen, which was brilliant.

 As I said in my last blog, we were intending to go in the direction of Leeds but due to river floods, we changed our mind.
 The reason we were heading for Leeds was to attend the Andrea Bocelli concert that I treated Paul to for his 60th birthday.
 No problem though, we caught the train to Leeds and the concert was absolutely amazing.
 It was the best concert we had ever been to.

 The other amazing thing was that we did not have to worry about Tilly as Rosemary and Bob very kindly looked after her for us.
 Boaters are just the best and most helpful people ever!